File Explorer in a browser

 – email file formats (msg and eml)

-– image file formats (jpg, png, gif, tiff, bmp, svg and psd)
+– image file formats (jpg, png, gif, tiff, bmp, svg, psd and dng)

 – Office files (docx, xlsx, pptx, vsdx, docm, xlsm and pptm)